Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 pip install --no-cache-dir -r requirements-venv.txt
 ```

+On newer systems, I have found that I get a `ModuleNotFoundError: No module named 'numpy'`, even though `numpy` was
+successfully installed in the newly created virtual environment.
+To resolve this, I deactivated the venv and installed
+it for the system instance of python.
+When back in the venv, the issue is resolved.
+No idea why this is happening.

 You then run the desired commands by specifying the full path: `./gpu-ls`

 ### PyPI Installation